spacecat33/newscraper/README.md

 - has a name

 User
-- wants to search the different cigar brands and the cigar(s) that those brands offer.
+- wants to search the different cigar brands (and possibly the cigar(s) that those brands offer).